osmcode/osmium-tool/doc/osmium-merge-changes.md

 # DIAGNOSTICS

-**osmium cat** exits with code 0 if everything went alright, it exits with code 2 if there was a problem with the command line arguments, and with exit code 1 if some other error occurred.
+**osmium merge** exits with code 0 if everything went alright, it exits with code 2 if there was a problem with the command line arguments, and with exit code 1 if some other error occurred.

 # EXAMPLES

-Convert a PBF file to a compressed XML file:

-    osmium cat -o out.osm.bz2 in.osm.pbf

-Concatenate all change files in the 'changes' directory into one:
+Merge all changes in *changes* directory into *all.osc.gz*:

-    osmium cat -o all-changes.osc.gz changes/*.osc.gz
+    osmium merge-changes -o all.osc.gz changes/*.gz

 # SEE ALSO